huan/gasl/README.md

 You need to specify the param of options:

+1. `spreadsheet`(Spreadsheet): Google Spreadsheet object.
+You must have the write permisstion for that spreadsheet. (one of spreadsheet/url/id must be set)
+1. `id`(string): Google Spreadsheet id.
+You must have the write permisstion for that spreadsheet. (one of spreadsheet/url/id must be set)
 1. `url`(string): Google Spreadsheet url.
-You must have the write permisstion for that spreadsheet. (one of url/id must be set)
-1. `id`(string): GoogleSpreadsheet id.
-You must have the write permisstion for that spreadsheet. (one of url/id must be set)
+You must have the write permisstion for that spreadsheet. (one of spreadsheet/url/id must be set)
 1. `sheetName`(string): Tab name of the output sheet.
-Will be created if not exist.
+Will be created if not exist. default `GasLog`.
+(OPTIONAL)
 1. `clear`(bool): true for clear the sheet before output. default false.
+(OPTIONAL)
 1. `scroll`(string): 'UP' for insert new log to the top. default 'DOWN'.
+(OPTIONAL)

 ```javascript
 var gaslLib='https://raw.githubusercontent.com/zixia/gasl/master/gas-log.js'